solanyn/property-prediction/README.md

-# Property Sale Predictions in Melbourne
+# Property Price Predictions in Melbourne

-A full-stack AWS based web application that predicts property advertisements using the following AWS services:
+A full-stack AWS based web application that predicts prices of property advertisements using the following AWS services:
-* AWS Elastic Container Registry to store Docker images to train and serve the prediction model
+* Amazon Elastic Container Registry to store Docker images to train and serve the prediction model
-* AWS Sagemaker to train a boosted decision tree model
+* Amazon Sagemaker to train a gradient boosted decision tree model
-* AWS RDS to store training data and property advertisement listing data
+* Amazon RDS to store training data and property advertisement listing data
-* AWS DynamoDB to store Domain API data
+* Amazon DynamoDB to store Domain API data
-* AWS Lambda to retrieve and store data from Domain's API to DynamoDB and get DynamoDB data
+* Amazon Lambda to retrieve and store data from Domain's API to DynamoDB and get DynamoDB data
-* AWS EC2 to host the prediction model API
+* Amazon EC2 to serve the prediction model as an API
-* AWS S3 to store the static website assets
+* Amazon S3 to store the static website assets
-* AWS CloudFront as a CDN
+* Amazon CloudFront as a CDN
+* Amazon API Gateway as a centralised endpoint management